fderepas/try_all_languages/README.md

 ![all colors](https://github.com/fderepas/try_all_languages/blob/main/images/docker_time_by_language.png?raw=true)

 The test to measure time consists in running 40 times a program which reads 3 lines from stdin and outputs data read.
-I can be launched by typing ```cd docker; make time```.
+It can be launched by typing ```cd docker; make time```.